Tan-Y-Bryn

 Our Dragon Ceredigion has something to suit everyone with magnificent coastlines; tranquil countryside; historic castles; picturesque fishing villages and traditional market towns.

-The name 'Ceredigion' means the land of Ceredig who was son of the Celtic cheiftan Cunedda.
+The name 'Ceredigion' means the land of Ceredig who was son of the Celtic cheiftain Cunedda.
 This takes Ceredigion back to 415AD and it is steeped in history and tradition.
 To relive some of this history you can visit the imposing Cilgerran Castle which is strategically situated on the steep gorge of the river Teifi.

 Ceredigion's 50 mile coast line runs from Pembrokeshire's National Park in the south to Snowdonia in the north.
 Much of the coastline is designated Heritage Coast and it is dotted with small villages, ports and towns.
 There is a great deal of seafaring history around these coasts and its coves were used in the 18th century for smuggling.